hyunjimoon/tolzul/🌙amoon()/🌙thesis/proposal(phd_thesis)/🕸️Introduction/2methods(📝🪢).md

 1. **High $C_o$, low $C_u$** – you dread leftover stock, so you raise quality to attract customers.
 2. **High $V$** – the upside of a full match is large (e.g., $C_u=p-c>C_o=c$).
 3. **Low $V$** *and* $C_u<C_o$ – risk-averse posture: avoid unsold production.
+- **Opportunity Seeker** (Cu​>Co​): Focused on **capturing every potential high-profit sale.** This person's primary fear is missing out on the high margin of a sale, so they invest in quality (q) to maximize customer demand, even if it increases production risk.
+- **Risk Avoider** (Cu​<Co​): Focused on **preventing the creation of an unsold product.** This person's primary fear is the cost of wasted production, so they adopt strategies that minimize this risk, even if it means forgoing potential low-margin sales.''
 ```

 ---
 ## 2.2 Step 2: Sigmoid Quality Model